 Yearlings to 4-year-olds

-- WEC every three months with worming where indicated and a post-worming WEC to check effectiveness of any treatment.
+- WEC every three months with worming where indicated and a post-worming WEC to check effectiveness of any treatment if required.

-- Treat every six months with a wormer with combined effect against cyathostomin and tapeworms.
+- Treat in spring and autumn with Equest Pramox which has a combined effect against cyathostomin and tapeworms.

 - An optional third treatment in mid-summer using a different wormer if stocking levels are high.

 - Manage pasture effectively, ideally with a system of rotation and resting.
 In particular, ensure that yearlings do not graze the same fields in successive summers.
 Clear paddocks of droppings at least twice a week.